tomzx/blog.tomrochette.com-content/machine-learning/daily-log/2017-01-20/article.md

 ## Context

 ## Learned in this study
-* Using jupyter for data exploration3
+* Using jupyter for data exploration
 * Use various tools from the sklearn library
 * It's useful to have a small utility library that will copy your train.py script such that you have an history of what your script was like at every run.
 This way if you need to backtrack to your "best" results, you can look at your tensorflow results, find the timestamp of the execution, and then find the related train.py script.